Everyone Is Everybody Else [Deluxe Expanded Edition] – Barclay James Harvest

 The Deluxe Expanded Edition of Everyone Is Everybody Else was released on the 10th June 2016.
 It comes with 2 CD’s and a DVD with a 5.1 surround mix of the album.
 Before I get my teeth into the review of this particular more recent release of the great album.
 Let’s take a look at the packaging and its contents.

 The packaging that holds all the discs is very neatly made.
 Its built of good sturdy cardboard and opens up to reveal all 3 discs that are mounted in the same plastic holders they use in plastic jewel cases.
 I have quite a few 3, 4 and 5 disc sets of other artists that come in the same packaging.

-The 2013 Collectors Set of the 1970 album Benefit by Jethro Tull is a perfect example and comes with exactly the same amount of discs and also comes with a 5.1 mix of the album on the DVD.
-Though I must say that regarding the quality that we got on the Jethro Tull 3 disc set, and the fact that it only cost £14.
+The 2013 Collectors Set of the 1970 album Benefit by Jethro Tull is a perfect example and comes with exactly the same number of discs and also comes with a 5.1 mix of the album on the DVD.
+Though I must say that regarding the quality that we got on the Jethro Tull 3-disc set, and the fact that it only cost £14.
 It absolutely wipes the floor with this release.